Putting your performance into perspective

 - Your performance will be affected by your contributions and withdrawals, while the index performance isn't.
 Investing also involves expenses and fees, and the index performance typically does not include those costs.

-4. Stay up-to-date
+4. Stay up-to-date and aligned with your goals

 We recommend reviewing your goals and objectives with your financial advisor at least once a year, as well as when there are changes to your personal situation.
 In addition, Edward Jones' investment professionals provide a variety of market outlooks and financial planning strategies that could help put you more in control of reaching your financial goals.